boogysh/cv-1-15/cv-app/README.md

 Add projects: 2A & 2A1 to Building page.
 Update the CV.
 Delete the adresse.
 Desactivate the download button until the PDFs files are updated.
 Update of the logo & cv picture.

+### 1.17

+Add star-rating buttons at the bottom of each card, as well as inside the new-comment modal

+### 1.18

+Project refactoring and optimization:
+Update the MongoDB structure by replacing multiple collections—likes, comments, and ratings—with a single collection indexed by project ID, containing the fields: likes, comments, and ratings.
+Add a project reducer, move all component parameters into Redux instead of passing props, and implement a single fetchProject call at startup instead of multiple fetches.
+Simplified likes and ratings logic: one IP equals one like or one rating.
+Add Vercel as the primary image host with a fallback to GitHub for each image.